spaforms365/spaforms365.github.io/_docs/structure.md

 Technology features:

 * SPA Forms converts out-of-box list forms into <code>Single Page Application</code> (SPA) Forms project executed on client side: in a web browser.
 SPA is a great environment to design full-fledged application on top of SharePoint list form, containing custom workflows, various visual forms and utilizing out-of-box list item as data-storage device.
 * SPA Forms project's SPA is based on <b>[Knockout](http://knockoutjs.com/documentation/introduction.html){:target="_blank"}</b> <code>MVVM</code> data model.
 The project structured as hierarchy of a self-contained and reusable chunks: components.
-This pattern is beneficial for large applications, because it simplifies development through clear organization and encapsulation, and helps to improve runtime performance by incrementally loading (via <code>AMD</code>) your application code as needed.
+This pattern is beneficial for large applications, because it simplifies development through clear organization and encapsulation, and helps to improve runtime performance by incrementally loading (via <code>AMD</code>) application code as needed.
 * Hosting for visual components on 2-diminsional drawing surface based on responsive grid.
 * Base library of system components rendering SharePoint out-of-box column types (Fabric UI)
 * Form lifecycle state-machine workflow enabled via Buttons-management component included into base library.